Reorganizing topologies of Steiner trees to accelerate their elimination: A dynamic enumeration scheme

 \subsection{The basic idea}

 As briefly described in the previous section, the creation of a Steiner tree is a step-by-step process starting from the unique tree with three regular points.
 At each step, one edge is selected to be deleted and its extremities are linked to a new Steiner point, which is itself linked to the next regular point.
-A topology is the description of a Steiner tree.
 Following this method of building Steiner trees, we can express a topology as the list of edges that have been removed to introduce the Steiner points. \begin{definition} A topology is defined as $T=(t_1,...,t_j), j\leq N-3$ with $t_i$ being the index of the edge that has been deleted to introduce the $i$-th Steiner point $S_i$. \end{definition} Note that $S_0$, the Steiner point introduced for the unique root topology with three regular points, does not need to be indicated in a topology.
-In the case of \cref{bbtree}, the topologies represented by the trees with four points are, from left to right, $(1)$, $(2)$, $(3)$ and the one with five points is $(2,5)$.
+In the case of \cref{bbtree}, the topologies represented by the trees with four regular points are, from left to right, $(1)$, $(2)$, $(3)$ and the one with five points is $(2,5)$.

 A useful observation, already made by Smith, is that adding a new point to a Steiner tree by this process cannot decrease the length of the tree.
-Therefore, it seems a good idea to explore smaller topologies first, because they have a better chance of leading to smaller children.
-With this in mind, one basic approach is to reach one leaf of the \mbox{branch-and-bound} tree and use the length of the corresponding Steiner tree as a pruning criterion: if the minimal length of a Steiner tree corresponding to a node is bigger than that corresponding to a leaf, we can prune the descendants of that node.
-The enumeration scheme proposed by Smith is described by \mbox{\cref{SES}}.
+Therefore, a good approach is to explore shorter topologies first, in the initial stages of the search, because they have a better chance of leading to shorter children, eventually providing an upper bound of higher quality (leaf of the branch-and-bound tree).
+Such a descent to the first upper bound is however a simplistic one, as one can use an initial bound (other than $\infty$) to increase the number of nodes fathomed.
+Once the upper bound is found, we want to grow partial solutions in such a way as they are likely to be pruned as quickly as possible (see for example \cite{Fonseca} for more details on these two points).
+The enumeration scheme proposed by Smith is described by \cref{SES}.

-He proved the following theorem for his optimization process : \begin{thm}[Smith, \cite{ref1}] From all initial choices of Steiner point coordinates, except for a set of measure zero, the iteration converges to the unique optimum Steiner point coordinates that minimize the total tree length.
-This convergence happens in such a way that the sequence of tree lengths is monotonically decreasing. \end{thm}
+He proved the following theorem for his optimization process for locating the Steiner points for a given topology: \begin{theorem}[Smith, \cite{Smith}] From all initial choices of Steiner point coordinates, except for a set of measure zero, the iteration converges to the unique optimum Steiner point coordinates that minimize the total tree length.
+This convergence happens in such a way that the sequence of tree lengths is monotonically decreasing. \end{theorem}